WDI-HK-8/AreYouTrainingRight/README.md

 AreYouTrainingRight is a web-base self assessment app that measures the effectiveness of your training routine in reaching your fitness goals.

 ### Game Rules
-1. Click start assessment on the front page
+1. Click the start button on the home page to start the assessment!
-2. Choose your fitness goal from the three options provided.
+2. Choose your fitness goal from the three options provided (Get Lean!, Get Big! or Get Strong!)
 3. Input your weekly training schedule using the dropdown lists provided - be honest!
-3. Click "Get my results" to receive your effectiveness score and advice for improvements.
+3. Click "Calculate my result" to receive your effectiveness score and advice for improvements.
+4. After reading your advice, press the "Go back to training" to change your training regime and check your score again!

 ### Technologies used
 GIT for version control